niels-slotboom/notes/Submanifolds.typ

 + First term vanishes since $K(Y,Z) perp W$.
 In the second term, the first argument lies in $Gamma(N Sigma)$ such that only the normal part $Q nabla_X W = K(X,W)$ of the second argument contributes.

-Inserting this partial result back into @eq815[equation] above and carrying out the anti-symmetrisation yields the _Gauss equation_
+Inserting this partial result back into @eq815[equation] above and carrying out the anti-symmetrisation yields the _Gauss-Codazzi equation_
 $
   macron(R)(W,Z,X,Y) = R(W,Z,X,Y) + g(K(X,W),K(Y,Z)) - g(K(Y,W),K(X,Z)).#h(2em)
 $<gaussEqn>
 This is the result we anticipated in @intrinsicVsProjectedAmbient, now fully worked out in terms of the extrinsic curvature.
 It relates the intrinsic curvature $R$ of the leaves of the foliation to the (pullback of) the ambient curvature $R$ and the extrinsic curvature $K$.
 \ \
 *Remarks:*
-- *Metric Compatibility* The derivation of the Gauss equation made use of the assumption that the connection is metric-compatible.
+- *Metric Compatibility* The derivation of the Gauss-Codazzi equation made use of the assumption that the connection is metric-compatible.
 This reduces its generality, but also introduces anti-symmetry in the $W,Z$-pair for both $macron(R)(W,Z,X,Y)$ and $R(W,Z,X,Y)$.
 Consequently, the terms involving the extrinsic curvature must satisfy this anti-symmetry as well---to remain consistent.
 It is straightforward to see that this is the case; the exchange $(W<->Z)$ yields a negative sign.

 - *Vanishing Torsion* Though we did not have to assume vanishing torsion in the derivation, we may add it as a further requirement.
 This introduces further symmetries of both the ambient and intrinsic curvature tensors, namely symmetry under the exchange of the first and second pair (since the connection is also metric-compatible),
   $